Skip to main content

 How does the system operate?

-An UHF-RFID transponder is placed in a front and back pouch of your team’s runners-jersey.
+An transponder is placed in a front and back pouch of your team’s runners-jersey.
 As such, it does not matter which side you use as front or back.
 But still keep your team number visible, otherwise the switching point crew cannot verify your number.
-The transponder is read out at each switching point by the registration-box (this is the white box in the photograph).
-For this process it’s also important that the jersey is kept on, until the runner has finished the leg by passing by this white box.
+The transponder is read out at each switching point by an antenne in a construction above the finishline.
+For this process it’s also important that the jersey is kept on, until the runner has finished the leg by passing the finishline.

-When one of the transponders is registered by the registration-box, the time is logged.
+When one of the transponders is registered by the antenna, the time is logged.
 At the next switching point, the time is logged again.
 With the difference in time, the duration of your run is calculated.
-At the multiple group-starts, the start time of your respective start-group is used.
-It is therefore important that you start in the correct start-group, otherwise your start time will not be correct.
 If you foresee any problems, then please go to the information point and they may be able to help you.

 Warning!

 During the last two stages of the race, the jersey is substituted by a duo of start-numbers on a rectangular piece of fabric.
 There is one set for each of the runners of the two last stages.
 It is important that you follow the instruction on the start numbers, as they consist of a distinct front and back version.
-Only in the piece which is marked as ‘front’ an dedicated UHF-RFID transponder is placed.
-This transponder is again also registered by a pair of UHF-RFID readers, which will be hanging from a truss-construction placed above the finish line.
+Only in the piece which is marked as ‘front’ a dedicated transponder is placed.

 Where can I find my time?